Amiele2006/Solo-project-in-Frontend-Development-Mentorship/README.md

 # Solo project in Frontend Development Mentorship
- this was the first solo project i built in the frontend development mentorship in collaboration with scrimba.
-This is a landing page for lagos as a landmark in nigeria.
+ This was the First solo project I built in the Frontend Development Mentorship in Collaboration with Scrimba 😙 This is a Landing Page for Lagos as a Tourist Spot in Nigeria ✌️